Please take a look at our frequently asked questions about externships at the Law School.

-Externships are a form of “experiential learning,” in which students tackle the legal problems of real clients while gaining theoretical knowledge of the underpinnings of their work and learning about practice settings and skills through a combination of academic and hands-on work.
+Externships are a form of “experiential learning,” in which students tackle the legal problems of real clients while gaining theoretical knowledge of the underpinnings of their work.
+Students learn about practice settings and skills through a combination of academic and hands-on work.
 Experiential classes also teach students about what interests them—issue, type of practice, work setting, etc.—by “trying it on.”
 Many employers (public interest, government, and private sector) value experiential learning because it provides reflective real-world experience under the guidance of a faculty member.

-At Columbia, an externship is a two-part class that focuses on a specific area of law or a specific legal institution: a substantive seminar that meets (usually) for two hours each week; and a field experience at a public interest organization or government office, which is closely related to the seminar, for 10 to 15 hours per week.
-Externs’ assignments usually are similar to those given to summer associates.
+At Columbia, an externship is a two-part course that focuses on a specific area of law or a specific legal institution: (1) a substantive seminar that meets (usually) for two hours each week; and (2) a field experience at a public interest organization, government office, nonprofit or for-profit organization, and judicial chambers, which is closely related to the seminar, for 10 to 15 hours per week.
+Externs’ assignments usually are similar to those given to summer interns.
 The seminars are taught by adjunct professors who are leading practicing attorneys or judges, and the field placements are usually at their workplace, where externs are supervised by the adjuncts and/or their colleagues.

 At Columbia, clinics are taught by full-time faculty members who both teach the seminar and supervise the practice component.
 Clinic students generally have more responsibility for their clients and their matters while the clinical professors provide oversight and advice.
-Typically, clinics focus more on the students’ development as a lawyer.
-They also provide less contact with practitioners in the field.
-Finally, clinics require more time and provide more credits (except for the Externship on the Federal Government in Washington, D.C.)
+Typically, clinics provide less contact with practitioners in the field.
+Finally, clinics require more time and provide more credits (except for the Semester in Washington, D.C.
+Externship Program and the Pro Bono Scholars program).

-The Externship on the Federal Government in Washington, D.C. provides 12 credits—4 graded academic credits and 8 ungraded fieldwork credits.
-Most semester-long externships provide 4 credits—2 academic credits for the seminar (which may be graded or ungraded) and 2 fieldwork credits for the field component.
-There is some variation—read the course descriptions for the externships that interest you.
+Most semester-long externships provide 4 or 5 credits—2 credits for the seminar (which may be graded or ungraded) and 2 or 3 credits for the field component.
+The Semester in Washington, D.C.
+Externship Program provides 13 credits—5 graded credits and 8 ungraded credits for the field component.
+Pro Bono Scholars provides 12 credits—4 graded credits and 8 ungraded credits for the field component.
+There is some variation—please read the course descriptions for the externships that interest you.

-All credits earned through externships, including both the fieldwork and the seminar portions, will count toward the 24 credits LL.M. students need to graduate and toward the 24 qualifying credits for the New York State Bar Exam.
+All credits earned through externships, including both for the field placement and the seminar portions, will count toward the 24 credits LL.M. students need to graduate and toward the 24 qualifying credits for the New York State Bar Exam.

 ALL OF THE EXTERNSHIP CREDITS COUNT TOWARD THE SIX EXPERIENTIAL CREDITS NEEDED TO GRADUATE.

-The Law School offers opportunities for students to earn course credit for doing fieldwork under the supervision of a faculty member, either independently or in conjunction with a non-externship seminar.
-Please refer to the Supervised Experiential Project (J.D. or LL.M.) opportunities in the Curriculum Guide, as well as the Advocacy Theory and Practice course taught by M. Kurtz in the Fall term.
-Students enroll in these courses as part of the regular registration cycle—please refer any questions to the Registrar.
+Students who secure their own field placements outside of the Externship Program can earn course credit under the supervision of a faculty member, either independently or in conjunction with a seminar.
+Please refer to the Experiential Practice and Supervised Experiential Study (J.D. or LL.M.) opportunities in the Curriculum Guide.
+Students may apply to one of the Experiential Practice courses as part of the limited summer application for the Fall, and limited October application for the Spring.
+Students may register for Supervised Experiential Study as part of the regular registration cycle—please refer any questions to the Director of Externships and Placement-Based Learning or the Registrar.

 1. Externships offer the opportunity to learn through experience.